Polka Dot Door: Producers, musicians and hosts

 In addition, many hosts worked on other educational shows produced by TVOntario, including Heather Conkie (Dear Aunt Agnes, Report Canada, Music Box, It's Mainly Music), Nerene Virgin (Today's Special), Nina Keogh (Readalong, Today's Special, Bookmice, The Magic Library) Rex Hagon (The Science Alliance), and Alex Laurier (Cucumber).
-Cindy Cook was the longest serving female host appearing on Polka Dot Door between 1981–1993, making her one of the most recognizable hosts from the series.
+Cindy Cook was the longest serving female host appearing on Polka Dot Door between 1981 and 1993, making her one of the most recognizable hosts from the series.
 She is also the only host to have worked with two producers of the show, first with Coneybeare (from 1981 to 1984) and then with MacKay (from 1985 to 1993).

 Format

 Polka Dot Door was taped and broadcast in blocks of five episodes a week that would feature the same two hosts each day.
 Each five-day week had a specific theme and emphasis.
 However, within that theme, each day of the week had its own theme that was consistent throughout the entire series: